csbhr/FFHQ-UV/README.md

 ## Updates
-[2022-12-01] A new version of the dataset based on latent space interpolation (FFHQ-UV-Interpolate) will be available in a few days, which is with compromised diversity but higher quality and larger scale (**100,000** UV-maps).
+[2022-12-01] A new version of the dataset, namely FFHQ-UV-Interpolate, will be available in a few days.
 [2022-12-01] The download link of Baidu Netdisk for FFHQ-UV dataset will be available soon.
 [2022-12-01] The download script for FFHQ-UV dataset is available.
 [2022-11-28] The paper is available [here](https://arxiv.org/abs/2211.13874).